Tower Gaps in Multicolour Ramsey Numbers: Stepping Up with Many Colours

-In this section, we explain how the results on max-induced and separated patterns in sequences allow us to step-up colourings in which all large sets of vertices span many colours.
-We prove Theorems~\ref{thm:r+1_step_up} and~\ref{thm:2r_step_up} as well as Corollary~\ref{cor:cliquescolours}.
+In this section, we explain how the results on max-induced and separated patterns in sequences allow us to step up colourings in which all large sets of vertices span many colours.
+We prove Theorem~\ref{thm:step-up} as well as Corollary~\ref{cor:cliquescolours}.
 Throughout, all colourings discussed will be (hyper)edge-colourings.
 We say a colouring of a complete hypergraph with $q$ colours is \emph{$(t;q,p)$-rainbow} if every set of $t$ vertices spans at least $p$ colours.
 In this language $r_k(t;q,p)-1$ is the largest integer $n$ for which there exists a $(t;q,p)$-rainbow colouring of $\K{n}{k}$.
-Let $V=\{0,1\}^m$ and given $v,w \in V$, recall that
+Let $V(\K{n}{r+1})=\{0,1\}^n$ and given $v,w \in V$, recall that

 and that $v<w$ if and only if $v_\gd < w_\gd$.
 To each set of vertices $v_1< v_2 < \dots < v_{k+1}$ in $K_n^{(r+1)}$ corresponds a sequence $(\gd_1,\gd_2,\ldots,\gd_{k})$ given by $\gd_i = \gd(v_i,v_{i+1})$, which we refer to as the \textit{corresponding $\gd$-sequence}.
 The crucial properties for our application of the results of Section \ref{sec:indEHfam} to hypergraph Ramsey theory are